On the Convergence Rates of Federated Q-Learning across Heterogeneous Environments: Related Work

 Federated learning is a communication-efficient distributed machine learning approach that enables training global models without sharing raw local data \citep{mcmahan2017communication,kairouz2021advances}.
 Federated learning has been adopted in commercial applications that involve diverse edge devices such as autonomous vehicles \citep{du2020federated,chen2021bdfl,zeng2022federated,posner2021federated,peng2023privacy}, internet of things \citep{nguyen2019diot,yu2020learning}, industrial automation \citep{liu2020fedvision}, healthcare \citep{yan2021experiments,sheller2019multi}, and natural language processing \citep{yang2018applied,ramaswamy2019federated}.
 Multiple open-source frameworks and libraries are available such as FATE, Flower, OpenMinded-PySyft, OpenFL, TensorFlow Federated, and NVIDIA Clara.

 FedAvg was proposed in the seminal work \citep{mcmahan2017communication}, and has been one of the most widely implemented federated learning algorithms.
 It also has inspired many follow-up algorithms such as FedProx \citep{li2020federated}, FedNova \citep{wang2020tackling}, SCAFFOLD \citep{karimireddy2020scaffold}, and adaptive federated methods \citep{deng2020adaptive}.
 Despite intensive efforts, the theoretical understanding of FedAvg is far from complete.
 Most existing theoretical work on FedAvg overlooks the underlying data statistics at the agents, which often leads to misalignment of the pessimistic theoretical predictions and empirical success \citep{su2023non,pathak2020fedsplit,Wang_2022_CVPR,wang2022unreasonable}.
-This theory and practice gap is studied in a recent work \citep{su2023non} when solving general non-parametric regression problems.
-It shows that the limiting points of the global model under FedAvg is one unbiased estimator of the underlying model that generates the data.
+This theory and practice gap was studied in a recent work \citep{su2023non} in the context of solving general non-parametric regression problems.

-{\bf Reinforcement Learning.} There has been extensive research on the convergence guarantees of reinforcement learning algorithms.
-A recent surge of work focuses on non-asymptotic convergence and the corresponding sample complexity for the single-agent setup. \citet{bhandari2018finite} analyses non-asymptotic TD learning with linear function approximation (LFA) considering a variety of noise conditions, including noiseless, independent noise and Markovian noise.
-The results were extended to TD($\lambda$) and Q-learning. \citet{li2020sample} investigates the sample complexity of asynchronous Q-learning with different families of learning rates.
-They also provide an extension of using variance reduction methods inspired by the seminal SVRG algorithm. \citet{li2024q} shows the sample complexity of Q-learning.
-Let $\calA$ be the set of actions.
-When $|\calA| = 1$, the sample complexity of synchronous Q-learning is sharp and minimax optimal, however, when $|\calA| \ge 2$, it is shown that synchronous Q- learning has a lower bound which is not minimax optimal.
+{\bf Reinforcement Learning.} For the single-agent setup, there has been extensive research on the convergence guarantees of reinforcement learning algorithms.
+A recent surge of work studied non-asymptotic convergence and the corresponding sample complexity. \citet{bhandari2018finite} analyzed non-asymptotic Temporal Difference (TD) learning with linear function approximation under a variety of noise conditions, including noiseless, independent noise, and Markovian noise.
+The results were extended to TD($\lambda$) and Q-learning. \citet{li2020sample} investigated the sample complexity of asynchronous Q-learning with different families of learning rates.
+They also provided an extension of using variance reduction methods inspired by the seminal SVRG algorithm. \citet{li2024q} shows the sample complexity of Q-learning.
+Recall that $\calA$ is the set of actions.
+When $|\calA| = 1$, the sample complexity of synchronous Q-learning is sharp and minimax optimal; however, when $|\calA| \ge 2$, it was shown that synchronous Q-learning has a lower bound which is not minimax optimal.